odoo/documentation/accounting/receivables/getting_paid/automated_followups.rst

 Doing your weekly follow-ups
 ============================

-Once everything is setup, Odoo will prepare follow-up letters and emails automatically for you.
+Once everything is setup, Twenty20 will prepare follow-up letters and emails automatically for you.
 All you have to do is to the menu :menuselection:`Sales --> Customers Statement` in the accounting application.

 .. image:: ./media/automated_followups09.png
   :align: center

-Odoo will automatically propose you actions based on the follow-up plan you defined, invoices to pay and payment received.
+Twenty20 will automatically propose you actions based on the follow-up plan you defined, invoices to pay and payment received.

 You can use this menu every day, once a week or once a month.
 You do not risk to send two times the same reminder to your customer.
-Odoo only proposes you the action you have to do.
+Twenty20 only proposes you the action you have to do.
 If you do it every day, you will have a few calls to do per day.
 If you do it once a month, you will have much more work once you do it.